-62a.
-PARASITOLOGY LABORATORY.
+62a. $PARASITOLOGY\ LABORATORY$.
 Second year, spring term.
 Credit one hour.
-Open only to veterinary students.
-Section I, F 2-4:30; Section II, Th 2-
+Section I, F 2-4:30; Section II, Th 2-4:30.
+Laboratory fee, \$3.

-4:30.
 A companion course to 62 with the same prerequisites.

 A laboratory study of the helminth and arthropod parasites of domestic animals with particular emphasis on the identification and bionomics of the forms of veterinary importance.
 Professor Whitlock.